eneag-sf/eneag-sf/README.md

 # Give Me The Lowdown

-👋 Hi There, Thanks for visiting my GitHub Profile.
+Hi there, thanks for visiting my GitHub Profile.
 I'm a salesforce Solution Engineer based in Cologne 🇩🇪 specialized in B2B Commerce on Lightning Platform.

 ## About me
 - 🔭 I'm very passionate on learning and improving my developer skills everyday